-The Micron Pre-filters
+The Micron Pre-filter

-Service the pre-filters when the feed pressure is about 5 psi over normal for the conditions.
-The easiest way to service the filters is to first shut off the thru-hull, open the housings, discard the old filters, remove the O-rings to avoid loosing them, and clean the housings.
-Reinstall the O-rings and reassemble the pre-filters with new 20 and 5-micron filter elements.
-The 5-micron filter goes down stream from the 20-micron.
+Service the pre-filter when the feed pressure is about 5 psi over normal for the conditions.
+The easiest way to service the filter is to first shut off the thru-hull, open the housing, discard the old filter, remove the O-ring to avoid loosing it, and clean the housing.
+Reinstall the O-ring and reassemble the pre-filter with a new 5-micron filter element.
 Leave dry until the next start-up.